-The meaning of such observations, particularly their interpretation and whether they demonstrate some principled social reasoning and basic moral sense remain disputed (Silk et al., 2005).
-In contrast, one would be hard pressed to contest that humans are unmatched in their evolution of systems that formally determine who possesses what and why, and, more importantly, who deserves and who should have it.
-As diverse as human cultures are, all have in common institutions that formally sanction possession, from oral myths, etiquette, to honor codes, and courts of law.

-These cultural institutions are "sedimentation" of practices that evolved over generations providing guidance and shared collective principles in the just distribution of resources.
-They dictate some sense of what is right and what is wrong in possessing and sharing available resources, not motivated by fear, avoidance, or sheer dominance.
+The meaning of such observations, particularly their interpretation and whether they demonstrate some principled social reasoning and basic moral sense, remains disputed (Silk et al., 2005).
+In contrast, one would be hard pressed to contest that humans are unmatched in their evolution of systems that formally determine who possesses what and why, and more importantly, who deserves it and who should have it.
+As diverse as human cultures are, all have in common institutions that formally sanction possession, from oral myths and etiquette to honor codes and courts of law.
+These cultural institutions are a "sedimentation" of practices that evolved over generations providing guidance and shared collective principles in the just distribution of resources.
+They dictate some sense of what is right and what is wrong in possessing and sharing available resources, which is not motivated by fear, avoidance, or sheer dominance.
 They provide norms for agreements to be reached in the just distribution of property among group members.

-A good measure of the need for the basic cultural sanction of possession is the fact that 6 of the 10 Commandments in the Old Testament pertain to the issue of possession and property: Thou Shalt Not Covet, Not Steal; Not Kill; Not Commit Adultery; Not Bear False Witness; or Have No Other Gods.
-All 6 have something to do with protecting what should be one's own: life, wife, body, or truth.
+A good measure of the need for the basic cultural sanction of possession is the fact that six of the Ten Commandments in the Old Testament pertain to the issue of possession and property: Thou shalt not covet, not steal, not kill, not commit adultery, not bear false witness, have other gods.
+All six have something to do with protecting what should be one's own: life, wife, body, and truth.
 The question of what determines possession is an issue that is at the core of social life.

 From antiquity onward, all great Western philosophers grappled with the issue of possession and property.
 It is also at the center of Eastern philosophies (i.e., all forms of Buddhism) that aim at the dilution of self with the world by primarily abandoning attachment to possessions.
-Philosophers and metaphysicians ask: what determines and constitutes the essence of possession?
-What is owned or what can be claimed as such?
-What is it that I claim is mine as opposed to others?
-In psychological terms, these questions translate as: What are the mechanisms leading to the sense of possession, the claim of ownership, and eventually the notion of property?
+Philosophers and metaphysicians ask, "What determines and constitutes the essence of possession?"
+"What is owned or what can be claimed as such?"
+"What is it that I claim is mine as opposed to others?"
+In psychological terms, these questions translate to one question, "What are the mechanisms leading to the sense of possession, the claim of ownership, and eventually the notion of property?"

 Developmental psychology can illuminate these perennial questions in a new way, providing some natural grounding for what might be the constitutive elements of possession in general, and claimed ownership and the notion of property in particular.
 With that in mind, I describe next the various kinds and levels of possession manifested by children in their development.
-The proposed developmental road map (model) outlines 6 levels that unfold in a chronological order between birth and 5 years of age.
+The proposed developmental road map (model) outlines six levels that unfold in a chronological order between birth and five years of age.
 It represents a natural history of possession in early human development.